treeman/why_cryptocurrencies/wip/index.markdown

 * Why this book (Intro)
 * ELI5 (10 min version)
 * What is a cryptocurrency?
-    * Peer-to-peer electronic cash
+    * How does cryptocurrencies work?
-    * Properties of money
+    * Properties of a cryptocurrency
+    * Look out for snake oil
+    * What is money?
+    * Are cryptocurrencies money?
 * A better currency
     * The financial crisis, bad loans and bail-outs
     * Borderless (The charity EatBCH feeds Venezuelans)